Justin-Toth/Reader_Stripped/Database/README.md

 # UFID Reader Database

 This folder contains everything needed to initialize and manage the database for the UFID Reader project.
-The database is hosted in a Docker container using MariaDB and is designed to store data for courses, exams, kiosks, users, and student rosters.
+The database is hosted in a Docker container using MariaDB and is designed to store data for courses, exams, kiosks, users, and student rosters while being lightweight and efficient.

 ---